vincenthome/.kpcli/README.md

-# run keepass cli  (kpcli) under ubuntu with Network off to secure/prevent any outbound traffic.
+# run keepass cli  (kpcli) under Docker Ubuntu with Network off to secure/prevent any outbound traffic.

-### Requirement: a file kp.kdbx in current folder
+### Requirement: a file kp.kdbx in current folder. (kpcli has trouble using keyfile)
 #### todo: pass .kdbx filename as param

 ## To run